5 Most Famous Sardinian Breads

 Illadadura: The dough is spread and made thinner and thinner with wooden rolling pins until it gets its typical round shape.

-There are, of course, a few variants of Carasau depending on the length of toasting (which changes its color and overall taste) or the ingredients added during the cooking.
-The most popular one is probably the Guttiau, made by adding olive oil on the bread in between the first and second toasting.
-It has got so popular that is now sold in small bags and eaten as a snack, just like potato chips!
+The most popular kind is probably the Guttiau.
+It’s easy to make.
+You just add olive oil on the bread in between the first and second toasting.
+It is so popular that you can also find it in small bags as a snack, just like potato chips!

 Sardinian breads